Coronary heart disease (CHD) is the UK’s biggest killer, but there’s plenty you can do to get a healthy heart.

 Foods to help fight heart disease

-Aim for plenty of fruits and vegetables, wholegrain bread, pasta and rice, some milk and dairy products, and meat, fish, eggs, beans and other non-dairy sources of protein.
+Aim for plenty of fruits and vegetables, wholegrain bread, pasta and rice, some milk and dairy products, and meat, eggs, beans and other non-dairy sources of protein.

 Studies by the universities of Minnesota and North Carolina found every additional serving of wholegrains eaten can reduce heart attack risk by 7 per cent.

 Reduce your saturated fats

 Cut right down on sat fats, which can raise your cholesterol, and replace with small amounts of mono and polyunsaturated fats such as sunflower oil, and oily fish like sardines and salmon.
 Omega-3 fatty acids found in oily fish have been shown to help improve your heart health.